eugeniodevv/docs/docs/setup/geyser.md

 We will assume you are using [Cloudflare](https://dash.cloudflare.com) to manage your domain in this guide.

 ## 2. Create a bedrock subdomain record
-Login to our [Panel](https://panel.neoprotect.net) and go to the domain settings of your server.
+Login to our [Panel](https://panel.neoprotect.net) and go to the Bedrock / Geyser section of your server.
 There you can see the protected CNAME record of your server.
 Click on the copy button on the right to save it for the next step.

 It's not possible to serve your Geyser instance and Website on the same Domain Name.